 - Desire is the body’s way of communicating its needs.

 Desire is how the body expresses its needs – a fact we are often encouraged to ignore.
 Suppressing our desires in this way damages our internal feedback system, and lowers our awareness around what our bodies truly need.

 Fortunately, this awareness can be regained and developed.
 The starting point here is simply presence.
 As we pay close attention to our bodies, our intuitive voice becomes louder.
 It’s also important to practice noticing the difference between our mind’s fleeting desires for food/tastes, versus the craving which stems from our bodies.
 As cravings can be the result of imbalances in physiology or diet, they provide hints on how to bring our bodies into balance.
 For example, if someone experiences food cravings for sweets after meals – this could suggest a protein deficiency, or that their diet isn’t rich enough to ground them.

 Embarking on the journey of intuitive eating will quite literally change your life.
 Instead of thinking of food in terms of calories, or right and wrong… you will begin to see it in terms of energy, qualities and the spiritual impact it has upon you.
 This takes patience and openness… but it is well worth the reward.

-If you’re interested in learning more about tapping into your intuitive abilities it might be time for you to visit us at Happy Buddha Retreats!
+If you’re interested in learning more about tapping into your intuitive abilities it might be time for you to take part in our next Intuitive Wellbeing Retreat or another offering at Happy Buddha Retreats!
 Or you could always just come to experience our vegetarian, lovingly-prepared meals for yourself!